 Check your credit.
 Before you apply, make sure your credit is in good shape so you can be approved for the best available rate.
 Don't wait to apply.
 Even if current rates aren't exactly where you'd like them to be, apply now without locking in your rate.
 This way, if rates do drop, you're ahead of the game and can lock in when you're ready.

 Need guidance?
 Discuss your options with one of our Mortgage Consultants.
 We'll help you determine if a refinance is in your best interest.

 Normal approval standards apply.
-Membership in Orange County's Credit Union is required prior to obtaining a home loan and is available to anyone who lives or works in Orange or Riverside Counties or the neighboring communities of Long Beach, Lakewood, Cerritos, or Signal Hill.
+Membership in Orange County's Credit Union is required prior to obtaining a home loan and is available to anyone who lives or works in Orange, Los Angeles, Riverside, or San Bernardino Counties.
 Membership is $5.
 NMLSR #403462